ss7pro/CacheLib/MultiTierDataMovement.md

 By default, allocation will always be performed from the upper tier.

+- `acTopTierEvictionWatermark`: If there is less that this percent of free memory in topmost tier, cachelib will attempt to evict from top tier.
+This option takes precedence before allocationWatermarks.

 ### Extra policies (used only when  percentage of free AllocationClasses is between `maxAcAllocationWatermark`
 and `minAcAllocationWatermark`)
 - `sizeThresholdPolicy`: If item is smaller than this value, always allocate it in upper tier.